PolyMath-Coder/alt_school_exam/README.md

 # Backend NodeJS Second Semester Examination Project

-This is an api for a pizza app
+This is a typical server with EndpointS for a Blogging App.
+Hence Blog API'ss...

 ---